 - Pass a physical exam

-What does CNA training entail?
+What does CNA instruction entail?

 To become a CNA you’ll need to go through courses that require you to perform a set number of hours of supervised CNA training along with nursing classes.
-The number of hours of clinical training will vary depending on your state of residence.
-More and more training state-approved programs are allowing the classroom portion of CNA training to move online, making it more accessible to students and cost effective for the providers.
+The number of hours of clinical education will vary depending on your state of residence.
+More and more state-approved programs are allowing the classroom portion of CNA instruction to move online, making it more accessible to students and cost effective for the providers.
 However, there is no “all-online” option, as the clinical training must be performed in person.

 - Communication skills (with patients and co-workers)

 - Checking vital signs